mausimus/ShaderGlass/README.md

 In this mode a transparent floating window will apply a shader to anything behind it.

-This mode is not OBS-friendly, use Window Clone mode to capture/screenshot ShaderGlass.
+This mode is not OBS-friendly, use Window Glass or Clone modes to capture/screenshot ShaderGlass.

 Wikipedia in Chrome processed by crt-geom shader which applies scanlines and CRT curvature.